Optical Power Meters

 Normally, an optical power meter comes with a sensor head (see Figure 1) containing the power sensor, which is typically mounted with a post for receiving a horizontal input light beam in a certain height above the optical table.
 A sensor head may be equipped with additional optical attenuators for extending the measurement range; these are particularly offered for photodiode-based devices.

 The sensor head may be connected to a stand-alone display instrument, containing an analog or digital display for the laser power.
 Frequently, it allows the user to choose between different power ranges, and possibly to do other settings, for example concerning the speed of response (slow or fast mode) or the laser wavelength.
-It may also have an analog electrical output, delivering a voltage signal which is proportional to the received light power, and/or a digital interface (e.g. USB, GPIB or RS-232) for connection to a computer.
+Devices for telecom applications may also display powers in dBm, meaning decibels relative to 1 mW.
+Some instruments have an analog electrical output, delivering a voltage signal which is proportional to the received light power, and/or a digital interface (e.g. USB, GPIB, RS-232, WLAN or Bluetooth) for connection to a computer.

 Display instruments can often be combined with different sensor heads – even with sensor heads of different type, e.g. pyroelectric and photodiode-based types.
 Some instruments can also work as optical energy meters.